snowbillr/blog/_posts/2018-04-09-a-modern-web-development-setup-for-phaser-3.md

 ### Configuring Webpack Part 2: Phaser

-Okay, we've verified our Webpack set up is working correctly, now it's time to actually use our Phaser dependency.
+Okay, we've verified our Webpack setup is working correctly, now it's time to actually use our Phaser dependency.

 Phaser needs a couple extra tweaks to Webpack to get it working.
-Because it supports `.vert` and `.frag` files, we need to use a special loader for them, the `raw-loader`.
+Because it supports `.vert` and `.frag` files, we need to use a special loader for them named the `raw-loader`.
 It also needs two global variables defined to tell it which renderers are available: `WEBGL_RENDERER` and `CANVAS_RENDERER`.
-For now, we can make set them both to `true` using a built-in Webpack plugin called the `DefinePlugin`.
+For now, we'll use the built-in `DefinePlugin` to set them both to `true`.

+For more advanced use cases, these two global variables determine which renderer is included in the Phaser build.
+If you only want to run your game with WebGL, then you'd set `WEBGL_RENDERER` to `true`, and `CANVAS_RENDERER` to `false`.
+This way, your final code bundle would be smaller because all the canvas rendering code would be left out.

 So we have three things to do.
 1) Install the `raw-loader` dependency, 2) tell Webpack about our new **rule** of using the `raw-loader` for any files matching `.vert` or `.frag`, and 3) define the two global variables for Phaser.